ericcornelissen/svgo-action/CONTRIBUTING.md

 issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

-> **Note** If you, for whatever reason, can no longer continue your contribution
+> **Note**: If you, for whatever reason, can not continue your work, please
-> please share this in the issue or your Pull Request.
-This gives others the
+> share this in the issue or your Pull Request.
+This gives others an opportunity
-> opportunity to work on it.
-If we don't hear from you for an extended period of
+> to work on it.
+If we don't hear from you for an extended period of time we may
-> time we may decide to allow others to work on the issue you were assigned to.
+> decide to allow others to work on the issue you were assigned to.

 ### Prerequisites

-To be able to contribute you need at least the following:
+To be able to contribute you need the following tooling:

-- Git;
+- [Git];
-- Node.js v18 or higher and npm v8.1.2 or higher;
+- [Node.js] v18 or higher and [npm] v8.1.2 or higher;
 - (Recommended) a code editor with [EditorConfig] support;
 - (Suggested) [ShellCheck];
 - (Optional) [act] and [Docker];
 - (Optional) [curl];

-We use [husky] to automatically install git hooks.
-Please enable it when contributing to the project.
-If you have npm installation scripts disabled, run `npm run prepare` after installing dependencies.

 ### Workflow